Cancel a mobile contract

 Mobile contracts and RPI

-Your mobile phone provider may be able to hike the price of your fixed contract by the rate of RPI.
+Your mobile phone provider may be able to hike the price of your fixed contract by the rate of the Retail Price Index (RPI).